 I’m fine with peanut butter.
 But I have to say I love this peanut butter buttercream more than peanut butter.
 It’s light, fluffy and delicious.
 The perfect balance of sweetness and saltiness makes this buttercream so addictive.
 And the melt-in-your-mouth texture is simply… OH.MY.GOD.

 2014 has gotten me to focus more on cake decoration and food styling.
-I don’t do fondant because I personally don’t like the grainy texture and the yucky flavor.
+I don’t do fondant because I personally don’t like the grainy texture and the yucky flavour.
 Despite the fact that you can basically create any decorations by using fondant, I will still stand on my principle – No Fondant.
 It’s going to be a challenge, but I know it will be incredibly satisfying to create something not only pretty but tasty.

 Ingredients (8-inch 3-layer cake):